tc39/notes/meetings/2017-03/mar-21.md

 ## 10.i.i Test262: using root license as default for files

-LBR: This is mostly to ask to defer to discretion of lawyers.
+LEO: This is mostly to ask to defer to discretion of lawyers.
 (My company doesn't have any working on this.)
 I'm trying to make Test262 a nice place for new contributors.
 It's already too complex for new contributors.
 We struggle with pull requests.
 We require every test file to be prefixed with two copyright lines declaring the copyright for who is contributing.
 But today we already have the CLA.
 Considering that, for new tests, without these copyright lines, we're deferring to the license that's in the Test262 project.
 I'm not looking for consensus now, because we need to talk to lawyers.

 AWB: What you need to do is refer this to Ecma ?? because there is a specific Ecma policy document that specifies that, for Ecma modules, how the software should express itself...so you have to go through Ecma.